hmmbug/digitalbangkokrecorder/content/publications/bangkok_recorder_english_1865_1867/_index.md

   * "inst" refers to the current month, e.g. _on the 15th inst._ means 15th of this month.
   * "ult" refers to last month, e.g. _on the 15th ult._ means 15th of last month.
 * Note that a few articles discuss slavery (both in Siam and America).
 There are some graphic descriptions of how people were treated which may be distressing to some readers.
-* There is some use of language that is no longer considered acceptable.
-This has been reproduced verbatim as these publications are an historical record.
+* A small number of articles in this historical publication includes language that reflects the era of its creation and is not considered appropriate today.
+It is presented verbatim as a historical record.

 ### Quick Links